guidorice/devblog/src/pages/points-within-polygons/index.md

 alternatives like Java, C#, and Python.

 But today Rust *claims* to offer something pretty appealing: Performance, Reliability and Productivity.
-It's borrow checking compiler and lifetimes annotation syntax is new and innovative.
+Its borrow checking compiler and lifetimes annotation syntax is new and innovative.
 It also takes ideas from other modern languages, such as OCaml, F#, and Haskell (the ML language family) as well as C++.